ShiftLeftSecurity/codepropertygraph/README.md

 or method references (type METHOD_REF).
 Each argument has an argument index property (type ARGUMENT_INDEX) to indicate which parameter it is associated with.
-Calls are connected to their arguments via outgoing AST edges, and to method instance nodes (type METHOD_INST) via call edges (type CALL).
+Calls are connected to their arguments via outgoing AST edges, and are associated with their corrsponding method-instance (type METHOD_INST) via their METHOD_INST_FULL_NAME property.
 Method-instance nodes represent concrete instantiations of method declarations, that is, method declarations along with type parameters.
-Method nodes are connected to type arguments (type TYPE_ARGUMENT) via AST edges, and to their corresponding method declaration via references edges (type REF) as shown below.
+Method nodes are connected to type arguments (type TYPE_ARGUMENT) via AST edges, and are associated with their corresponding method via their METHOD_FULL_NAME property.

 ![Call Site](images/cpg-internal-4.png)